kf1day/ampere/README.md

 ```

 ### Database
-Ampere creates an internal BerkleyDB database file at configured path.
+Ampere creates an internal BerkleyDB database file at compile-time configured path.
 Directory should exist.

+### Logging
+Ampere prints data to stdout/stderr.
+In a case of systemd daemonising, this output grabs by syslog.
+Setting `-o /path/to/ampere.log` argument makes application write its own log

 ### Asterisk Management Interface
-AMI also should be configured for accept connections and sent security events
+AMI also should be configured to accept connections and sent security events

 #### Example of asterisk's *manager.conf*
 ```